ansys/scade-apitools/doc/source/scripting.rst

 depending on ``sys.executable``:

 * Interpreter delivered in ``SCADE/contrib/PythonXxx``: The directories are relative to its location.
-* Interpreter of a virtual environment on top of an interpreter delivered with SCADE: The virtual environment(s) is(are) resolved, then same as above.
+* Interpreter of a virtual environment on top of an interpreter delivered with SCADE: The virtual environment is resolved, then same as above.
 * Independent interpreter: ``apitools`` selects the most recent version of SCADE installed on the computer which is compatible with the current interpreter, then same as above:

   * Python 3.7: from 2021 R1 to 2023 R1.